graalvm/graalvm-demos/scala-days-2018/scalac-native/README.md

 The script `scalac-native` calls the generated compiler and passes all the required parameters (just like `scala` does).

-Let's see how we compare to the JVM on the first run:
+Compare to the JVM on the first run:
 ```
 $ time $SCALA_HOME/bin/scalac HelloWorld.scala